moosetraveller/synced-map-example/README.md

-# synced-map-example
+# An Simple Example of Synced Maps
-Example of 2 synced Leaflet maps
+An simple example of a web page with two leaflet maps that are synced.